department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0001-monitoring-s3-pdf-service.md

 - **Alert Types**:
   - **Performance Alerts**: Triggered if performance metrics exceed defined thresholds (e.g., high error rate or slow download speeds).
   - **Error Alerts**: Triggered on failed uploads/downloads with error details (scrubbed for PII/PHI).
-  - **Service Downtime Alerts**: Triggered when services are unavailable for more than the defined threshold.
+  - **Service Downtime Alerts**: Triggered when services are unavailable for more than the defined threshold, based on availability checks managed by the job described above.
 - **Escalation Protocol**:
   - **Tier 1**: Initial alert, handled by the person on-call.
   - **Tier 2**: If unresolved for 30 minutes, escalate to the engineering team lead.